-• In February 2019, Indivior, along with other manufacturers of opioid products, was first named but not served in one of the national multi-district litigation cases brought by state and local governments and public health agencies in the Northern District of Ohio, alleging misleading marketing messages.
-At present, Indivior has been named by other state and local governments and in other multi-district cases brought by individual plaintiffs.
-To date, Indivior has been named in slightly more than 246 such lawsuits in federal court.
-Indivior has been voluntarily dismissed with prejudice from one of these lawsuits and has been voluntarily dismissed without prejudice in eight others, leaving 237 active cases as of July 24, 2019.
-In addition, Indivior has been named in one opioid-related case in the Court of Common Pleas in the Commonwealth of Pennsylvania and three cases in the Twenty-Second Judicial District, Parish of St. Tammany in the State of Louisiana.
-All proceedings in the multi-district litigation pending in the Northern District of Ohio and in Pennsylvania state court with respect to Indivior have been stayed.
+In February 2019, Indivior, along with other manufacturers of opioid products, was first named but not served in one of the national multi-district litigation cases brought by state and local governments and public health agencies in the Northern District of Ohio, alleging misleading marketing messages.
+Thereafter, Indivior was named by other state and local governments and in other multi-district cases brought by individual plaintiffs.
+To date, Indivior has been named in approximately 262 such lawsuits in federal court.
+Indivior has been voluntarily dismissed with prejudice from one of these lawsuits and has been voluntarily dismissed without prejudice in eleven others, leaving 250 active cases.
+In addition, Indivior has been named in one opioid-related case in the Court of Common Pleas in the Commonwealth of Pennsylvania, and three cases in the Commonwealth of Virginia.
+All proceedings in the multi-district litigation pending in the Northern District of Ohio and Pennsylvania state court with respect to Indivior have been stayed.
+The complaint in one of the Virginia state court matters was served on Indivior on October 18, 2019, and Indivior's response is due to be filed on December 17, 2019.